nicolacimmino/PLC-14500/tools/assembler/README.md

 You can find a precompiled version of the assembler and a batch file to flash the programs into the board in the [releases](https://github.com/nicolacimmino/PLC-14500/releases) zip file.
-If you prefer to build your own, or you want to build for something else than Windows, you will need to have a properly configured Dart development environment and build with:
+If you prefer to build your own, or you want to build for something other than Windows, you will need to have a properly configured [Dart development environment](https://dart.dev/get-dart#install) and build with:

 ````